Intramural Fibroids: Treatment, Types & Symptoms

 These fibroids develop on the back wall of the uterus, potentially causing back pain, discomfort during bowel movements, or pressure on the spine or nerves due to their position close to the intestines and spine.

-The symptoms associated with intramural fibroids can vary depending on the fibroid's size, number, and location within the uterine wall.
+The symptoms associated with intramural fibroids can vary depending on their size, number, and location within the uterine wall.

-- Prolonged periods that last longer than seven days
+- Prolonged periods lasting longer than seven days.

 - Constipation or discomfort during bowel movements.

-- Noticeable abdominal bloating or an increase in abdominal size due to larger intramural fibroids
+- Abdominal bloating or noticeable increase in abdominal size.

-Yes, ultrasound imaging is commonly used to confirm the presence of intramural fibroids.
-This non-invasive imaging technique helps visualize the uterus and fibroids, providing valuable information about their size, location, and number.
+Ultrasound imaging is the most commonly used non-invasive technique to confirm the presence of intramural fibroids.
+It provides valuable information about the size, location, and number of fibroids.

 Intramural Fibroid Treatment